From windowsill herbs to urban farming, gardening provides an intimate connection to the source of our food.

 - Crop Mob: Organize or find a crop mob in your area

-- Composting 101: How to build a compost pile or start a worm bin
+- Introduction to Composting: How to build a compost pile

 - American Community Garden Association: National database of gardens, plus tips for starting one up